VaradaB/algorithmic-trading/README.md

 Result: The accuracy attained was 94.1% and ROC-AUC of 0.98.

+## Innovation and Creativity
+This project is an innovative outcome of predicting the volatility of the stock market in terms of its opening, closing, high, low and average volume price combined with the sentiments of top news that affected it.
+The combination of numerical as well as NLP part has made this project show some fruitful results.
+Our project has also supported the results done from Azure and through manual coding.

+## Impact & Potential
+As an index, the DJIA has transparency or openess, meaning it’s value is reported continuously, during open trading hours, visible to anyone with the internet.
+Obtaining real time price quotes allows for an orderly buying and selling of stocks.
+Based on algorithmic trading, companies will have more predictable valuation when going through initial public offerings and individual investors benefit from quantifying their investment risks.
+So when these technologies are deployed correctly, they will make investors more efficient so when people invest, they will invest following scientific approaches rather than making wild speculation.

 ## Responsible AI
 The predictions results from our models and analysis  will not be used for any wrong purposes.
 Models used here will perform safely and will be secure.
 As far as privacy is concerned the dataset we used is an open dataset on Kaggle, which is public.
 We have stacked stocks from different companies and our models are NOT biased towards any company's stock.
 All the fair practices have been used in the analysis  and all steps including coding are transparent.
 Explanations are given in detail and our models are not just black box one.
 Most importantly our team has included everyone in the team for tasks.
 Our team is an intentionally diverse team, where members have collaborated from four different time zones across the globe successfully.